A variational inference framework for inverse problems: Model fitting via variational methods

+Rewriting \eqref{eq:xLogLik} as a function of $\sigma^2_x$ and $\bbeta$ and applying similar considerations we get to Algorithm \ref{alg:VMPalgo} (see the supplement for full derivations).

-The combination of Algorithm \ref{alg:VMPalgo} with the Inverse G-Wishart fragment algorithms of Maestrini and Wand (2021) and the Gaussian likelihood fragment algorithm of Wand (2017) gives rise to a full VMP procedure for fitting and approximate inference on model \eqref{eq:linInvProbModel}.
-Complete details about the implementation of VMP for fitting the inverse problem model \eqref{eq:linInvProbModel} are provided in the supplementary material.
+The combination of Algorithm \ref{alg:VMPalgo} with the Inverse G-Wishart fragment algorithms of \cite{maestrini2021inverse} and the Gaussian likelihood fragment algorithm of \cite{wand2017fast} gives rise to a full VMP procedure for fitting and approximate inference on model \eqref{eq:linInvProbModel}.
+Complete details about the implementation of VMP for fitting the inverse problem model \eqref{eq:linInvProbModel} are provided in the supplement.
+At convergence of the VMP procedure, \eqref{eq:qStarVMP} and \eqref{eq:etaVMP} can be applied to obtain the approximating densities in explicit form.
+For instance, we have